metaleap/zentient/zdbg-vsc/proto/readme.md

 		// - `map[string]interface{}` (for JSON `object`s)
 		// - `string` (for JSON `string`s)
 		Data interface{} `json:"data,omitempty"`

-		// The category of output (such as: 'console', 'stdout', 'stderr', 'telemetry').
-If not specified, 'console' is assumed.
-		//
-		// POSSIBLE VALUES: `console`, `stdout`, `stderr`, `telemetry` Category string `json:"category,omitempty"`

-		// The output to report.
-		Output string `json:"output"`

-		// If an attribute 'variablesReference' exists and its value is > 0, the output contains objects which can be retrieved by passing variablesReference to the VariablesRequest.
-		VariablesReference int64 `json:"variablesReference,omitempty"`
 	} `json:"body"`
 } // struct OutputEvent